 Wild Oats XI subject of protest in Sydney to Hobart race

-HOBART, Australia (AP) — A protest lodged by the race committee against Sydney to Hobart line honors winner Wild Oats XI will go before a five-person international jury on Saturday.
+HOBART, Australia (AP) — Wild Oats XI has kept its Sydney to Hobart line honors victory after a protest against the yacht was dismissed by a five-person international jury on Saturday.

-Runner-up Black Jack has claimed the Automatic Identification System (AIS) on nine-time winner Wild Oats XI was not switched on during the race, giving the yacht an unfair advantage — rival yachts did not know its location.
+Runner-up Black Jack claimed after the race ended that Wild Oats XI did not have its Automatic Identification System (AIS) switched on and that they were disadvantaged because they did not know where the yacht was sailing.

-The event’s race committee late on Friday lodged a protest against the super maxi, with a hearing to be held by the Cruising Yacht Club of Australia in Hobart on Saturday afternoon.

-The race committee said it received a report from Black Jack saying the AIS had not transmitted “throughout the race.

-“The race committee took an internal review into the information provided and from other sources and decided there was a case to answer,” CYCA Commodore Paul Billingham said.
+The protest, brought against Wild Oats XI by the race committee, was dismissed as invalid because it had to be filed by a competitor.
+Black Jack crew decided not to file a protest, but asked the race committee to look into the situation.

+“I think common sense has prevailed,” Richards said.
+“This is a family and team of integrity and we go to the utmost lengths to do everything by the rules, sail by the rules and we go to the extra effort in many areas.”

+“It’s just a shame that this came about, but it’s one of those things — everyone has their view, and we totally respect the decision.”

 Wild Oats XI won by just 28 minutes ahead of Black Jack on Friday morning.
-Wild Oats XI could be hit by a time penalty or even disqualification if the protest is upheld.
+Wild Oats XI could have been hit by a time penalty or even disqualification if the protest was upheld.

-Wild Oats XI skipper Mark Richards will likely appear before the jury.

 Wild Oats XI won in a time of 1 day, 19 hours, 7 minutes, 21 seconds, with Richards labeling the win “redemption.”